 Some of the parades are illuminated, some are 'children's carnivals' and some are just your bog standard selection of people wearing silly costumes.

-I'm not an expert on the carnival scene but there are carnivals in Sandown, Shanklin, Ryde, Newport, Ventnor, Cowes, Yarmouth and St Helen's.
+There are carnivals in Sandown, Shanklin, Ryde, Newport, Ventnor, Yarmouth and St Helen's.
 Ryde is probably the most famous one and is apparently the UK's oldest.
+Cowes has previously had a carnival, but it hasn't run recently.

 On the last Saturday in June there is the Isle of Wight Mardi Gras, which follows a different theme each year and tells a story through the parade.
 My mum says it's good - you won't get a greater endorsement than that.